Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/0-starting-a-data-management-plan.md

-# Data Management Planning Guide
+# How to Start a Data Management Plan
 Data management plans (DMPs) are one of the foundations of good research data management (RDM), an international best practice, and increasingly required by institutions and funders, including the Canadian Tri-Agencies as outlined in their Research Data Management Policy.
 This page is intended to serve as a guide in helping you to prepare to draft a formal data management plan.

 The [Digital Research Alliance of Canada](https://alliancecan.ca/en) provides a free tool to support the creation of consistent, standardized research data management plans([DMP Assistant](https://dmp-pgd.ca/)).
 The [Canadian Integrated Ocean Observing System (CIOOS)](https://cioos.ca/) maintains a robust DMP template that we will be building on and expanding for the Transforming Climate Action (TCA) project.

-A high-level overview of the data management planning process can be found here: [Data Management Plan Overview](data-management-plan-overview.md)

 ## 1. Accessing the DMP Assistant Tool